ukushu/Ifrit/README.md

 - Fuze-Swift written for xcode 11 and have warnings :(
 + Ifrit code is updated to swift's latest standards and there are no build warnings :)

+- Fuze-Swift does not support async/await
++ Ifrit does

 + Ifrit have refactored end extended tests coverage :)
 ```